9 Reasons to Spend a Week in New Jersey

 If you’re planning a vacation, New Jersey may not be the first spot that you have in mind.
-That being said, in addition to cute, historic towns and great beaches, New Jersey is also known for its casinos.
+First, compare and find cheap motels with Motel Matcher.
+Then, with that being said, in addition to cute, historic towns and great beaches, New Jersey is also known for its casinos.
 In this article, we will list some of our top reasons to visit this state that you may not have considered—with any luck, they’ll be helpful when you’re planning your next vacation with friends or family.

 Keep reading to learn why you should be making New Jersey your next travel destination.

 9 reasons to visit New Jersey

 New Jersey has a lot of options to choose from besides the Jersey Shore, popularized by the hit reality TV show of the same name.
 Famous beaches include Cape May and Ocean Grove, which feature scenic towns with a variety of attractions.
 There are also a variety of resorts dotted along the state’s 130-some miles of coastline.

 Many parts of New Jersey are just a stone’s throw away from New York City, making the City That Never Sleeps easily accessible from cities like Hoboken and Jersey City.
 If you’re planning a trip to Manhattan but don’t want to spend Manhattan money—or your time located in the heart of the city’s hustle and bustle—New Jersey can be a quieter, mellower option that still lets you enjoy views of the city, which is only ever a taxi ride away.

 Some of the most excellent musicians in American music history hail from this state.
 With the likes of Bruce Springsteen, Jon Bon Jovi, and Frank Sinatra all calling New Jersey their home state, it’s safe to say that it’s produced its fair share of music legends.
 The music scene in Jersey is still thriving, so you can be sure to catch a great show during your time there.

 There are a lot of natural attractions